jeangiraldoo/flowizi/README.md

-# LazyMeetings
+# Flowizi

-LazyMeetings is a CLI app that simplifies your workflow when you join a meeting
+Flowizi is a CLI app that simplifies your workflow when you join a meeting

 ### Key features